Is Curiosity The Powerful Leadership Strategy You Left Behind?

 Listen up; before you start assuming this is some kind of “new-age, woo-woo” stuff, you might want to read on because I’ll show you that where we are going is sincerely grounded in leadership.

 I don’t know if you’ve noticed, but we here in the first world always seem to be working towards the next thing... the next and greater level of success–in our career or almost anything else.
-However, all too often when we reach said success, it is feels anti climactic, even disappointing.
+However, all too often when we reach said success, it feels anti-climactic, even disappointing.

-Needless to say; I have seen many people reach goals that they once thought were impossible and yet, instead of the long lasting delight they expected, at best they experience momentary celebration and at worse they encounter depression, despair and a genuine lost of meaning and purpose.
+Needless to say; I have seen many people reach goals that they once thought were impossible and yet, instead of the long-lasting delight they expected, at best they experience momentary celebration and at worse they encounter depression, despair and a genuine loss of meaning and purpose.

 Now before I go on, don’t for a moment think that I am against setting and achieving goals.
 Certainly, go ahead and set goals for yourself, but rather than pushing to achieve them, be drawn through curiosity to discover them.